KaiYan289/RLpapersnote/README.md

 197. be very careful when using if {data_structure}; check bool() explicitly.
 For example, dataproto in verl could silently be false when converted to bool, causing "if ..." to fail.

+198. When you check logprob between ref model and actor, be very careful with your temperature, which could scale logprob!

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu